 Comments

-I already tried it on Windows and on Mac it seems that there are not many differences.
-Not that it's the best p2p but at least one feels more secure using it ...
+I've already tried it on Windows and Mac, and there don't seem to be many differences.
+It's not the best P2P, but at least one feels safer using it...